Havana Widows: Plot

-Mae Knight (Joan Blondell) and Sadie Appleby (Glenda Farrell), chorus line dancers in a New York City burlesque show, are visited by a former showgirl acquaintance (an uncredited Noel Francis) who received a rich settlement for breach of promise from a married man she met in Havana.
+Mae Knight and Sadie Appleby, chorus line dancers in a New York City burlesque show, are visited by a former showgirl acquaintance who received a rich settlement for breach of promise from a married man she met in Havana.
 Sadie decides they will follow her example.
-Pretending that Mae's mother in Kansas is sick, they get Herman Brody (Allen Jenkins) to promise to lend them $1500.
+Pretending that Mae's mother in Kansas is sick, they get Herman Brody to promise to lend them $1500.
 Herman does not have the money himself, but convinces his boss, Butch O'Neill, to loan it to him.
 Unfortunately, Herman loses the money gambling (in Butch's own casino).
 Insurance salesman Otis needs one more sale to get a $5000 bonus, so he offers Herman $1500 to buy a policy.
 Herman insures Mae's life, with him as the beneficiary.

 In Havana, Sadie and Mae pretend to be rich widows.
-They think they have it made when they find Deacon R. Jones (Guy Kibbee), a wealthy horse breeder who cannot afford a scandal, in their bed by mistake.
-However, Mae is smitten with Deacon's handsome son Bob (Lyle Talbot), but finds out that Bob has no money of his own.
+They think they have it made when they find Deacon R. Jones, a wealthy horse breeder who cannot afford a scandal, in their bed by mistake.
+However, Mae is smitten with Deacon's handsome son Bob, but finds out that Bob has no money of his own.
 When Mae and Sadie encounter Deacon's wife, they realize that a marriage proposal from him is out of the question.
-Their alcoholic lawyer, Duffy (Frank McHugh), advises them to trap Deacon in a scandalous situation and blackmail him instead.
+Their alcoholic lawyer, Duffy, advises them to trap Deacon in a scandalous situation and blackmail him instead.

 Meanwhile, the bank calls to verify the forged check.
 Panicking, Herman goes to see Otis, only to discover that he has lost his job and left town.
 When he tries to track Sadie and Mae down, he learns that they are not in Kansas.
 Herman follows them to Havana.
 He meets Duffy in a local bar.
 Duffy talks him into playing Mae's outraged husband.
 Duffy has Deacon kidnapped, but he resists the attempt to frame him.
 Butch finds Herman, but he only wants him to return to work because his luck has been bad ever since Herman left.
 Bob decides to get a job in New York and marry Mae, and Sadie marries Herman.